Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method for Time-dependent Convection-Dominated Convection-Diffusion Problems: Introduction

-where $\sigma=-1,0,1$ is the Galerkin least-squares operator, streamline upwind operator, and the multiscale operator, respectively.
-In our work, we use linear basis functions, hence all operators are equivalent to (\ref{supgoperator}).
-The operators in (\ref{supgMSoperator}) and (\ref{supgGLSoperator}) rely on using more complex basis functions than linear ones (see, for example, \cite{hughes1989new,hughes1986new}).
-The weighting function should supplement both sides of the Galerkin formulation so that the standard Galerkin projection property is preserved.
-This is paired in the $L^2$-sense with the differential equation and added to the classic Galerkin method as shown in Section 2.
+Here, $\mathbb{D} = \mathbb{D}({\boldsymbol x})$ is the diffusivity tensor that is symmetric and positive-definite (SPD), ${\boldsymbol b}$ represents an incompressible velocity field, while $g$, $u_0$, and $f$ are sufficiently smooth functions.
+The parameter $\varepsilon \in (0,1]$ is the scaling factor for the diffusivity coefficient.
+When $\D$ has the same eigenvalues, the problem is isotropic.
+In the anisotropic case, the eigenvalues of $\D$ are different, which indicates that diffusion in one direction is faster than in the other.

+Our focus lies in the convection-dominated scenario where $\varepsilon$ is much smaller than $\|{\boldsymbol b}\|_{L^{\infty}}$.
+Such problems arise in various fields, including pollutant dispersal in rivers, atmospheric pollution, the Stefan problem, turbulent transport, and are particularly intriguing in the investigation of the Navier--Stokes equations with large Reynolds numbers, see \cite{morton2019revival} for relevant applications.
+When $\varepsilon$ is small, non-physical oscillations tend to arise in the solution unless an extremely fine spatial-temporal discretization is employed, incurring substantial computational costs.
+To enhance stability, artificial diffusion in the direction of ${\boldsymbol b}$ is proposed in \cite{brooks1982streamline} to be added to the standard Galerkin finite element method.

-The motivation is to upwind the test functions along the streamlines to enhance the diffusion of solution.
-This can be most readily seen in the 1D time-independent case using finite difference stencils:
+The streamline upwind Petrov-Galerkin (SUPG) method has proven to be particular effective in numerically addressing boundary and interior layer problems in both time-dependent and time-independent scenarios \cite{di2018anisotropic,erath2019optimal,picasso2009adaptive,ganesan2017ale}.
+The motivation behind SUPG is to employ upwinding of the test functions along the streamlines, aiming to enhance the diffusion of solution.
+This concept is most clearly illustrated in the 1D time-independent case using finite difference stencils:

-Applying the finite difference method with using only the center stencil one obtains (depending on $\varepsilon$) a numerical approximation that is under-diffusive.
-Applying only an upwind stencil has too much diffusion, called over-diffusive.
-Since the exact solution is somewhere in between, one is led to upwinding the center scheme \cite{fries2004review}.
-Brooks and Hughes first proposed this method for incompressible Navier-Stokes problems \cite{brooks1982streamline} and it has since proven fruitful in studying the incompressible Navier-Stokes equations \cite{franca1992stabilized,gelhard2005stabilized}.
+When applying the finite difference method with only the center stencil, one obtains a numerical approximation that, depending on $\varepsilon$, tends to be under-diffusive.
+Conversely, utilizing only an upwind stencil leads to excessive diffusion, known as over-diffusion.
+As the exact solution typically lies somewhere in between these extremes, it prompts the adoption of upwinding the center scheme \cite{fries2004review}.
+This method was initially proposed by Brooks and Hughes for incompressible Navier-Stokes problems \cite{brooks1982streamline}, and has since proven to be fruitful in studying those equations \cite{franca1992stabilized,gelhard2005stabilized}.
+Comparison among different methods for the steady-state form of equation (\ref{modeleqn}) have been performed in \cite{augustin2011assessment}.